tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/免费额度_intl_en.md

 </table>

-> - The Free Tier is applicable to **Public Cloud regions**.
-For more information, see [Regions and Access Domain Names](https://intl.cloud.tencent.com/document/product/436/6224).
-> - If your service is interrupted due to violations or arrears, you will not be eligible for the Free Tier perk.
-Free Tier will be unavailable until the service is restarted.

 ## Issuance method

-The free tier will be delivered to your account in the form of a free storage pack after you activate COS.
-You can view when your Free tier storage pack will take effect and expire in the [Storage Package Management](https://console.cloud.tencent.com/cos5/package) page in the console.
+Once you sign up for [Tencent Cloud](https://intl.cloud.tencent.com/document/product/378/17985), and activate COS service using the [COS Console](https://console.cloud.tencent.com/cos5), the free tier will be automatically activated as a free storage pack on your account.

-## Calculation of the Validity Period
+## Validity Period

-The **Free Tier Validity Period** is 6 months after you activate COS service.
+The **Free Tier** is valid for 6 months after the activation of your COS service.

-For example, if you activated COS at 17:13:14 on March 10, 2019, and assume that 6 months is equal to 180 days, then the free tier would be valid for the STANDARD storage capacity between March 10 and September 5, 2019.
+For example, if you activated COS at 17:13:14 on March 10, 2019, and assume that 6 months is equal to 180 days, then the free tier would cover your STANDARD storage usage between March 10 and September 5, 2019.

 ## Billing Sequence

-When you are eligible for the free tier, other charges may be incurred, such as request fees and traffic fees.
-Therefore, when bills are settled, the system will adopt different settlement sequences according to different scenarios.
+During the free tier term, you may be charged other fees you incur, such as request, traffic and other basic fees.
+Therefore, the billing sequence varies for your billing settlement depending on the scenario.

-- By default, the system uses **pay-as-you-go** for settlement.
+- By default, COS bills are settled in a pay-as-you-go manner.
-- When you are eligible for the free tier of the standard storage capacity, the billing order is:  **free tier > pay-as-you-go**, that is, the system preferentially deducts the free tier, and then bill the excessive usage (if any) in a **pay-as-you-go** manner.
+- If you are eligible for the free tier, then your bills are settled in the order of **free tier** > **pay-as-you-go**.
+That is, you are charged in a pay-as-you-go manner only for the part exceeding the free tier.

 ## Example

 John Smith, a personal user, activated the COS service on March 10, 2019.
 He uploaded files of 60 GB in standard storage class on March 16, downloaded 10 GB of data through the public network on March 20, and didn't perform any other operations at other times, so:

-- He was granted free standard storage capacity of 50 GB per month for 6 months.
+- He was granted free STANDARD storage usage of 50 GB per month for 6 months.
 - On March 21, 2019, the public network downstream traffic was billed for 10 GB of data.
-- On April 1, 2019, the STANDARD storage capacity was billed, and 10 GB of storage capacity in excess of the free tier was used every day from March 16 to March 31 (160 GB in total for 16 days).
-This value was divided by 31, and the result of 5.16 GB was billed as the STANDARD storage capacity.
+- On April 1, 2019, the STANDARD storage usage was billed, and 10 GB of storage usage in excess of the free tier was used every day from March 16 to March 31 (160 GB in total for 16 days).
+This value was divided by 31, and the result of 5.16 GB was billed as the STANDARD storage usage.
 - At the beginning of April 2019, the data uploading and downloading requests in March were billed.

 In April 2019, John didn't perform any other operations, and the 60 GB of data was retained in COS, so: